 - Hitch carriers: Way on the other side, there’s a budget option that can barely be called a trailer at all.
 Hitch-mounted carriers let you hook up your bike to the back of your car with minimal fuss saving you space and money.

 Additionally, you’ll want to consider the load capacity that each trailer offers.
 Make sure that the bike(s) you plan on transporting fit well within the trailer’s weight limit!

 Beyond that, the nitty-gritty of trailer purchase choices is usually a matter of personal preference.
 And you know what they say, there’s no accounting for taste!
 So let’s get right down to it — here are our top ten choices.

-As previously mentioned, hitch carriers aren’t exactly motorcycle trailers, but they do serve a similar purpose.
-This particular model is a heavy-duty rack with a state of the art locking mechanism.
+As previously mentioned, hitch carriers aren’t exactly motorcycle trailers, but they do serve a similar purpose for those on a budget.
+This particular model is a heavy-duty rack with a state-of-the-art locking mechanism.
 Although it weighs only 48 lbs itself, it lets you move as much as 500 lbs!
 It includes a conveniently positioned loading ramp that allows loading from either side.
 Its price point is considerably lower than open or enclosed trailers of comparable quality.

 Listed Load Capacity: 500 lbs